Thinking about risk

 - Involve and communicate with workers whose protected characteristics might expose them to a different degree of risk or might make any measures you are considering implementing inappropriate

-There is no requirement to provide additional PPE beyond what employees would usually wear, outside of clinical settings, and employers should not encourage the precautionary use of extra PPE to protect against coronavirus.
+There is no requirement to provide additional PPE beyond what employees would usually wear, outside of clinical settings, and employers should not encourage the precautionary use of extra PPE to protect against COVID-19 outside of existing rulings on face coverings and the standard requirements for working.

-If employees do choose to use face coverings, employers must tell employees to wear face coverings safely by:
+If employees do wear face coverings, either by personal choice or as required by updated guidance, employers must tell employees to wear face coverings safely by:

-- Change a face covering if it becomes damp or if you touch
+- change a face covering if it becomes damp or if you touch it

 - Revising pick-up and drop-off collection points, procedures, signage and markings